x-77-x/SphereServer-0.51x/README.md

 DE-Hardcode fishing items

+<b>[ISSUE 34]</b><BR>
+VERY IMPORTANT!!!   after the server is online for awhile spawns lose their spawn memory item and a new spawn is created, so you have multiple chars by the same spawn bit!!!

 <P><BR><P><BR>

   SUMMARY - basically Lil Sphere by Fallout added some nice features to 0.51a, id like to add ALL those features